1. Academic Validation

 Methods: In vivo: 3-month-old male C57BL/6J (WT) mice were randomly divided into three groups: sham controls, vehicle-treated ACLT mice, and defactinib-treated ACLT mice (25 mg/kg, intraperitoneally weekly).
 In vitro: we explored the role of conditioned medium (CM) of MSCs from subchondral bone of different groups on the angiogenesis of endothelial cells (ECs).
 Flow cytometry, Western blotting, ELISA, real time (RT)-PCR, immunostaining, CT-based microangiography, and bone micro-CT (μCT) were used to detect changes in relative cells and tissues.

 Results: This study demonstrated that inhibition of H-type vessels with defactinib alleviated OA by inhibiting H-type vessel-linked MSCs in subchondral bone.
 During OA pathogenesis, H-type vessels and MSCs formed a positive feedback loop contributing to abnormal bone formation in subchondral bone.
 Elevated H-type vessels provided indispensable MSCs for abnormal bone formation in subchondral bone.
 Flow cytometry and immunostaining results confirmed that the amount of MSCs in subchondral bone was obviously higher in vehicle-treated ACLT mice than that in sham controls and defactinib-treated ACLT mice.
-In vitro, p-FAK in MSCs from subchondral bone of vehicle-treated ALCT mice increased significantly relative to other groups.
+In vitro, p-FAK in MSCs from subchondral bone of vehicle-treated ALCT mice increased significantly relative to Other groups.
 Further, the CM from MSCs of vehicle-treated ACLT mice enhanced angiogenesis of ECs through FAK-Grb2-MAPK-linked VEGF expression.

 Conclusions: Our results demonstrate that defactinib inhibits OA by suppressing the positive feedback loop between H-type vessels and MSCs in subchondral bone.